 Just like the healthcare system itself, pharmaceutical supply chains evolve, changing year over year.
 The buy-and-bill process of acquiring and administering drugs is no exception, as we’ve seen more challenges from this methodology than benefits as of late.

 According to a 2016 Milliman report, the pharmaceutical supply chain of buy-and-bill decreased from approximately 90 percent to 50 percent from 2004 to 2014.
-According to some experts, this shift accelerated with the onset of COVID-19 as the pandemic triggered new opportunities for specialty pharmacies.
+This shift accelerated, according to some experts, with the onset of COVID-19.

 As patients became wary about visiting hospitals or outpatient facilities in person, demand increased for medications and specialty drugs.
 Specialty pharmacies played a critical role in ensuring patients had access to the needed prescriptions, even during lockdowns and other disruptions.